-Budgeted cost: £29,190
+Budgeted cost: £27, 125

 Activity Evidence that supports this approach Challenge number(s) addressed Purchase of a programme to improve listening, narrative and vocabulary skills for disadvantaged pupils who have relatively low spoken language skills.
 Oral language interventions can have a positive impact on pupils' language skills.
-Approaches that focus on speaking, listening and a combination of the two show positive impacts on attainment: Oral language interventions I EEF (educationendowmentfoundation.org.uk) 2, 3, 8 Additional phonics sessions targeted at disadvantaged pupils who require further phonics support.
+Approaches that focus on speaking, listening and a combination of the two show positive impacts on attainment: Oral language interventions EEF (educationendowmentfoundation.org.uk) 2, 3, 8 Additional phonics sessions targeted at disadvantaged pupils who require further phonics support.
 This will be delivered in collaboration with our local English hub.
 Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
-Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics I Toolkit Strand I Education 8 Mentoring and school- led tutoring for pupils whose education has been most impacted by the pandemic.
-A significant proportion of the pupils who receive tutoring will be disadvantaged, including those who are high attainers.
-Purchase of diagnostic tests to pinpoint specific areas of need leading to tightly focused support.
-Endowment Foundation I EEF Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition I EEF (educationendowmentfoundation.org.uk) 2, 4, 7
+Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education 8 Endowment Foundation EEF Mentoring and school- led tutoring for pupils whose education has been most impacted by the pandemic.
+A significant proportion Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF 2, 4, 7 of the pupils who receive tutoring will be (educationendowmentfoundation.org.uk)